ocroz/wsl2-pres/transcript.md

 I am not selling anything,
 I am not a speaker or technical writer (at least on Internet).

-- I am used to share knowledge within my company<br/>
+- I am used to share knowledge within my company
-- I am used to give presentations, training, and guidance about the tools and processes that I'm managing with my team<br/>
+- I am used to give presentations, training, and guidance about the tools and processes that I'm managing with my team
 - Eventually, I am a developer who needs Linux on my Windows

 # Today I'm working at

-The Kudelski Group is a [technology pioneer](https://vimeo.com/305051552) since 1951 with the Nagra Audio.<br/>
+The Kudelski Group is a [technology pioneer](https://vimeo.com/305051552) since the first Nagra Audio in 1951.<br/>
 The [Kudelski Group](https://www.nagra.com/) has activities in Multiscreen and Digital TV*, Public Access, Cybersecurity, and Internet of Things.<br/>
 \*This is where I'm working :-).